Boilertalk/Web3.swift/README.md

 this exact functionality.
 More about that later.
 If you want to use [PromiseKit](https://github.com/mxcl/PromiseKit) extensions for the web3 calls, you can either use the provided PromiseKit subspec/SPM product or create your own.
-If you want to conveniently parse JSON ABIs for Ethereum Smart Contracts, you can use the provided ABI Parsing subspec/SPM product which will be released in version 0.3.0.
+If you want to conveniently parse JSON ABIs for Ethereum Smart Contracts, you can use the provided ABI Parsing subspec/SPM product.

 Finally, if you want to add functionality to `Web3.swift` which is not provided yet, you don't have to wait until it gets merged and released in a version bump.
 You can simple extend/update functionality within you own app as our APIs are made to be very open